-- Published and distributed a much-needed guide to identifying panthers-and the tracks and other signs they leave.
-The guide has cut down on cases of bobcats, coyotes, dogs, house cats and other animals being mistaken for panthers and improved the reliability of reported panther sightings. - Joined the FWS Panther Recovery Team and helped draft and revise the plan for restoring the species.
-Also co-founded the Panther Outreach Team to advise FWS on building public awareness and acceptance of panthers. - Launched Defenders' predator-resistant enclosure program to protect small livestock and pets from panthers and other predators in rural residential areas. - Established the Panther Citizens Assistance Taskforce, trained volunteers who provide information on safely sharing the landscape with panthers.
+- Published and distributed a much-needed guide to identifying panthers-and the tracks and other sign they leave.
+The guide has cut down on cases of bobcats, coyotes, dogs, house cats and other animals being mistaken for panthers and improved the reliability of reported sightings. - Joined the U.S. Fish and Wildlife Service's Panther Recovery Team and helped draft and revise the plan for restoring the species.
+Also co-founded the Panther Outreach Team to advise the federal agency on building public awareness and acceptance of panthers. - Launched Defenders' predator-resistant enclosure program to protect small livestock and pets from panthers and other predators in rural residential areas. - Established the Panther Citizens Assistance Taskforce, trained volunteers who provide information on safely sharing the landscape with panthers.

-Estimated panther population growth: From 70 to 100-120 panthers.
+Estimated panther population growth: From 70 to 100-120 panthers